FTTP vs FTTC broadband

 Here’s where you’re likely to find some great deals:

-• BT - BT offer a range of fibre-to-the-cabinet packages, with top-speeds reaching 67Mb.
-It also offers ultrafast broadband in a very small number of area.
+• BT – BT offer a range of entry-level fibre packages, with speeds between 36-67Mbps.
+It also offers a range of ultrafast broadband plans, if you can get them at your address

-• TalkTalk- TalkTalk FTTC broadband is available at speeds of either 35Mb or 63Mb and you can get unlimited downloads.
+• TalkTalk – TalkTalk FTTC broadband is available at speeds of either 35Mbps or 63Mbps

 Remember, always check the speeds with your provider first, as they’ll likely vary from those advertised above.